BudgieInWA/tracks5/README.md

 - Improve train movement
     - add pathfinding to set train movement plans
+    - Trains see and reveal in a radius

 - add Stores with trading
     - maybe a store has offers, and if two stores nearby have opposing offers, the trade can happen.